matthieu-bt/business-guide/source/users/adding.rst

-.. _adding-users:
+.. _adding-members:

 ==============================================
-Adding Users to your Skribble Business Account
+Adding Members to your Skribble Business Account
 ==============================================

-There are two ways to add users to your Skribble Business Account:
+There are two ways to add members to your Skribble Business Account:

-- By Domain (whitelisting)
+- By domain (whitelisting)
 - By e-mail

-The simplest way to add multiple users to your Business Account is by registering your company domain (@example.org).
-Once this is complete, any user who creates a new Skribble account using your company domain will automatically be a part of your Business Account.
+The simplest way to add multiple members to your Business Account is by registering your company domain (@example.org).
+Once this is complete, anyone who creates a new Skribble account using your company domain will automatically become a member of your Business Account.

 ..
 NOTE::
-   Any users at your company who created a Skribble account *before* your domain was registered with your Business Account will not be added automatically to your account.
-You will need to add those users by e-mail invite, described in the next section.
+  Employees of your company who created a Skribble account *before* your domain was registered with your Business Account will not be added automatically to your account.
+You will need to add them by e-mail invite, described in the next section.

-To add users by domain:
+To add members by domain:

 - Click **Members** if you aren't already there